Fishing Bruny Island Part 1 Trout and Bream fishingIntroduction

 Trout fishing at Big Lagoon

 Although it is only a small lagoon, it has a healthy population of brown trout and is a well respected fishery.
-It is annually stocked with 500 brown rout fingerlings and due to this I release all of the browns I catch in here so there is always some there for another day.
-It is heavily weeded over most of its area and has a large population of Golden Galaxias which are the trout's main food source over the cooler months.
+It is annually stocked with 500 brown trout fingerlings and due to this I release all of the browns I catch in here so there is always some there for another day.
+It is heavily weeded over most of its area and has a large population of golden galaxias which seem to be a good food source over the cooler months.
 The browns can often be seen in here herding the golden galaxias against the Eastern shoreline which generally offers the most productive fishing.

 Many local trout anglers avoid this small lagoon due to its heavy weed growth which can make fishing difficult and frustrating unless tactics are changed to avoid your lure getting embedded in the weed.
 The weed beds are with out a doubt the best fish holding structure in the lagoon.
 This is due to the shelter they provide from the local sea eagle population as well as the smorgasbord of food items the weed beds provide for the trout such as the galaxias, nymphs as well as mud eyes, tadpoles in spring and frogs all year round.